Acreage Crop Reporting Streamlining Initiative (ACRSI)

 Producers now have multiple ways in which to report their common acreage data and will not have to report the same information twice to both FSA and their crop insurance agents, saving time and potentially reducing inadvertent data reporting errors.

-ACRSI is available nationwide for the 2017 acreage reporting season.
+ACRSI has been available nationwide since the 2017 acreage reporting season.

 Do I have to sign-up to participate in ACRSI?